pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-source-image"></a> `--source-image`, `-s`

-Registry path where the local source code will be uploaded as an image.
+Registry path where the local source code is uploaded as an image.

 <details><summary>Example</summary>